FTP (File Transfer Protocol)

-FTP is an abbreviation for File Transport Protocol.
+FTP is an abbreviation for File Transfer Protocol.
 It is an open protocol standard that is widely used to transport and receive large files on TCP/IP Network.
 It can also be used to send configuration files and software updates for network switches and routers.
 File Transfer Protocol uses ports for communications and also uses encryption to protect the information being received and sent.
 FTP is one of the most popular protocols used in today’s IT World (after the World Wide Web).

 Key Ingredients for using FTP –

 1. An FTP client such as FileZilla, CuteFTP or SmartFTP installed on the computer

 2. Information about the FTP server you want to connect to –